 “When converted to depth, the time window limits the maximum depth (or maximum range) of acquisition in the GPR profile.
 The transect depth profile, D, can be calculated as half of the time window, Tw , multiplied by the average propagation velocity, v , of the pulse inside the geological media (i.e D ~ 0.5 Tw v).”
 (Basson & al., Imaging of active fault zone in the Dead Sea Rift: Evrona Fault Zone as a case study, 2002; Basson, Mapping of Moisture Content and Structure of Unsaturated Sand Layers with GPR, 1999).

-After thorough literature review was completed to provide the most accurate depth estimation, the area was deemed to have a dielectric constant of 8 to estimate the depth of points of interest (Davis & Annan, 1989).
+After a thorough literature review was completed to provide the most accurate depth estimation, the area was deemed to have a dielectric constant of 8 to estimate the depth of points of interest (Davis & Annan, 1989).

 3.3 Resistivity Meter